How to Love People You Don’t Like

 Right before that verse, John shared that when we live in God and let Him live in us, His love is made complete in us.
 In other words, if I am living my life surrendered to Jesus, I have no reason to fear people.
 I am loved, accepted, and approved by the God of the universe!

 When we truly know and understand the love God has for us, we will be fearless and (again, I’m stealing from the preacher) we will be free.
 We will be free to worship without worrying about what others think.
 We will be free to share the Gospel without fear of rejection.
-We’ll be free to love all people, regardless of their skin color, their social status, their attitude, their opinions.
+And we’ll be free to love all people, regardless of their skin color, their social status, their attitude, their opinions.
 Why?
 Because loved people are complete.

 “And I pray that you, being rooted and established in love, may have power, together with all the saints, to grasp how wide and long and high and deep is the love of Christ, and to know this love that surpasses knowledge–that you may be filled to the measure of all the fullness of God.”Ephesians 3:17b-19